 Getting metabolic means training anaerobically, not aerobically.
 It means training at higher intensity and for less duration, as well as training for improved conditioning.

-If training more frequently add in a short and intense interval training session at the end of one of your resistance training days and dedicate another day solely to interval training, lasting anywhere from 20-40 minutes, based on conditioning levels.
+If training more frequently, add in a short and intense interval training session at the end of one of your resistance training days and dedicate another day solely to interval training, lasting anywhere from 20-40 minutes, based on your current level of conditioning.

-Okay, it’s now time for you to put these 7 steps into action.
-If I bump into you on the beach this summer I hope to see you at your ABSolute leanest and notice you looking and feeling at your Absolute BEST!
+Okay, it’s now time for you to get off your butt and put these 7 steps into action!
+If I bump into you on the beach this summer, I hope to see you at your absolute leanest while looking and feeling your best!